penguinpowernz/mole/README.md

 - [x] add host key checking for clients
 - [ ] allow generating server config in a client config file and vice versa
 - [x] add remote port forwarding
+- [x] some kind of statistics or status for the client
-- [ ] some kind of statistics or status for the client and server
+- [ ] some kind of statistics or status for the server
 - [ ] test that gateway ports actually work by specifying 0.0.0.0 as the bind address
 - [ ] use moled to configure the local users `~/.ssh` directory
+- [ ] add some persistent retrying for temporary connectivity issues